ARTbio/startbio/docs/bulk_RNAseq-IOC/00_IOC_RNAseq.md

 There are many other interesting functionalities with Zoom, which will be covered in the presentation.

+### Trello

+One of our favorite tools is Trello.
+You will be invited to access to the [trello board](https://trello.com/b/NtaNjZ6f){:target="_blank"}
+of the IOC.
+Not a lot to say about Trello.
+It is just a great tool to capture information, collaborate, and organize projects.

+We hope that you will still use Trello for your own projects and purposes when the IOC is finished !

 ### STARTbio
 Our [STARTbio web site](https://artbio.github.io/startbio/) is the hub where we connect all the training materials for IOCs.